Hello from an uber that’s been travelling on the Outer Ring Road at the speed of a bullock cart for an hour!

 I moved to Bangalore a few months ago, and I have quickly learned that unless I learn to make my commutes productive, huge chunks of my day will be lost to staring out the window while listening to this on repeat.

 I’ve been plotting the move for a while now, and I finally worked up the courage to do it this January.
-There were a few difficult decisions to make including which cookbook to carry in my luggage, since I only had space for one, but it all worked out in the end.
+There were a few difficult decisions to be made, including which cookbook to carry in my luggage, since I only had space for one, but it all worked out in the end.

 Two weeks ago, I moved into a sweet little place that has pink walls and a pink loo.
 It also has a balcony where I plan to try my hand at growing herbs, which will reveal once and for all whether I’ve inherited my aunt Rafia’s green thumb or my mother’s brown one.